faireai/challenge-airport-travellers-insights-service/README.md

 *Sample Spring Boot/Java service that gives insights on airport travellers.*

-*Airport travellers insights service* is a REST service that provides insights on flights and airports.
+*Airport travellers insights service* is a REST service that gives insights on flights and airports.

 In this code challenge, we want to implement a feature that gives **insights on the purpose of trips** travellers do.
-We can take advance of [Amadeus APIs](https://developers.amadeus.com/) and use [Trip Purpose Prediction](https://developers.amadeus.com/self-service/category/trip/api-doc/trip-purpose-prediction/api-reference) to predict if the purpose of a round trip travel is for leisure or for business with a certain probability.
+We can take advantage of [Amadeus APIs](https://developers.amadeus.com/) and use [Trip Purpose Prediction](https://developers.amadeus.com/self-service/category/trip/api-doc/trip-purpose-prediction/api-reference) to predict if the purpose of a round trip travel is for leisure or for business with a certain probability.
-With such information the service has to provide an operation that, given an airport and a date, returns the number of passengers that are travelling in that date for leisure and for business.
+With such information the service has to provide an operation that, given an airport and a date, returns the number of passengers that are travelling for leisure and for business in that date.

 ## Service capabilities

-The service has to provide the following operation.
+The service has to provide the following operations.

 ### Register a trip

-Register a round trip travel from a departure airport to a destination airport with the dates of flight departures from both airports.
+Register a round trip travel from an origin airport to a destination airport with the departure and return dates of the flights.

 ### Cancel a trip